 - East London was handed city status in 1914.

 - Today the city has a population of about 480,000 people.

 - In 1959 the Prince George Circuit race circuit opened in East London.
 It hosted 3 Formula One South African Grand Prix races in the 1960s.

 - The Daily Dispatch (an East London newspaper) broke the story of anti-apartheid activist Steve Biko’s murder in 1977.
 The story of paper’s editor, Donald Woods is depicted in the film Cry Freedom.
-Today a statue of Steve Biko stands in front of East London City hall.
+Today a statue of Steve Biko stands in front of the EL City hall.

-- In 2000, East London became part of the municipality of Buffalo City, also consisting of King William’s Town and Bhisho.
+- In 2000, the city became part of the municipality of Buffalo City, also consisting of King William’s Town and Bhisho.

-- The cricket ground in East London, Buffalo park can hold up to 28,000 people.
+- The city’s cricket ground, Buffalo park can hold up to 28,000 people.
 It is also known as Mercedes-Benz Park, thanks to sponsorship from the German motor manufacturer.
 It is traditionally nicknamed “The Buffs”, however with the new sponsor it is humorously called “The Carpark”.

-- Mark Boucher (international cricketer), Joan Harrison (Swimmer and 1952 Olympic champion), Mark Andrews (Springbok rugby player), Andre Vos (Rugby player), Rory Kockott (Rugby player), Jody Sheckter (1979 Formula 1 champion), Donald Woods (Anti-Apartheid Activist), Wendy Botha (4 time World Surfing Champion), Deon Opperman (Playwright), Vuyani Bungu (Boxer), Welcome Ncita (Boxer) and Derek Bauer (Cartoonist) were all born in East London.
+- Mark Boucher (international cricketer), Joan Harrison (Swimmer and 1952 Olympic champion), Mark Andrews (Springbok rugby player), Andre Vos (Rugby player), Rory Kockott (Rugby player), Jody Sheckter (1979 Formula 1 champion), Donald Woods (Anti-Apartheid Activist), Wendy Botha (4 time World Surfing Champion), Deon Opperman (Playwright), Vuyani Bungu (Boxer), Welcome Ncita (Boxer) and Derek Bauer (Cartoonist) were all born in this city.

 - East London is the 6th largest city in South Africa.